tylerecouture/summernote-add-text-tags/README.md

 # Summernote Extension: Additional Text Tags
-A summernote extension that adds additional text-level semantic elements (html tags) that are already provided with styling by Bootstrap 3 and 4
+A [Summernote](http://summernote.org/) extension that adds additional text-level semantic elements (html tags) that are already provided with styling by Bootstrap 3 and 4

 ### Additional tags